tblasberg/gifstastic/README.md

 # gifstastic
-Welcome to Gifstatic World! - Don't let the static (or the gifa) scare you!
+Welcome to Gifstatic World! - Don't let the static (or the gifs) scare you!

 Have fun using the web app searching for gifs!